 Another excellent comment from my friend, Richard.

-Contrary to common sense, decency and moral absolutes, many of us addicts are taught in today's fallen world and disturbing cultural shifts to believe that accountability and admitting our wrongs promotes shame and low self-worth.
-New age self-help, pop psychology and hip (faux) spirituality teaches us that there is no such thing as healthy shame, that we are not to be punished or humbled, but rather coddled and “self-empowered” as it were.
-This is another way of saying that we are essentially victims and therefore absconded from ownership of our troubles as well as the effects of our narcissism.
+Many of us addicts are taught to believe that accountability and admitting our wrongs promotes shame and low self-worth.
+New age self-help, pop psychology and hip (faux) spirituality teaches us that there is no such thing as healthy shame, that we are not to be punished or humbled, but rather “self-empowered” as it were.
+This is another way of saying that we are essentially victims and therefore absconded from our narcissism and from full ownership of our troubles.
 Today, we are given carte blanche to whine and complain.
 Today it is all about our feelings.
 Facts and reality be damned.

-We are not addicts because of our genes, because our daddy or grandpa or the guy who came over on the Mayflower was an alcoholic.
+We are not addicts because of our genes, because our daddy or grandpa or the guy on the Mayflower was an alcoholic.
 We are not alcoholics because of the bully in school or because we suffered from depression.
-We are not alcoholics because of "social injustice" and micro-aggressions that only exist only in our hypersensitive minds and only offend our precious little selves.
-We are not alcoholics because of our job, our town or some relationship we're in, or rather, some relationship we managed to cultivate and attract to ourselves.
+We are not alcoholics because mommy and daddy took away our stuff and made us do chores.
+We are not alcoholics because of climate change, capitalism, social injustice, micro-aggressions, gender-specific bathrooms, Christmas trees, Dr. Seuss, white, cisgendered men or any other complete and utter bullshit.
 We are alcoholics because we mutated ourselves into alcoholics.
 Our lives are a mess because of the way we have chosen to perceive and respond to events.
 To see events as acting upon us as opposed to us causing or attracting the events to ourselves is a false belief.

 “Existence precedes essence.” – Jean Paul Sartre

 The truth is quite the opposite – that accountability, as Richard says, in fact liberates us.
 Taking ownership of our troubles frees us from the anxiety of having to fabricate reason after reason (excuse after excuse) for why we feel the way we do, why bad things happen to us and how our lives have manifested as they have up to this point.
 Assigning blame for every problem in our lives is a daunting task and requires the constant exertion of self-will.
-As well, it requires that we remain deluded and dishonest with ourselves, which simply propels us deeper into spiritual agony – anger, depression, fear, envy, jade, cynicism, self-hatred, projection, dependence, narrow-mindedness, ethnocentricity… and of course other forms of self-inflicted torture like the need to control, manipulate, judge, smear, emotionally blackmail, feign outrage, etc. etc.
+As well, it requires that we remain deluded and dishonest with ourselves, which simply propels us deeper into spiritual agony – anger, depression, fear, jade, cynicism…

 Once the belief sets in that it is the outer world and others who are to blame for our troubles, the compulsion to continue blaming cripples us from moving forward, letting go, and allowing the world we create from cracking wide open.
-There is spirit, peace, power and endless opportunity found in accountability and honesty, yet there is nothing but brick walls, dead ends and misery to be found in blame, arrogance and narcissism.
+There is spirit, peace and endless opportunity found in accountability and honesty, yet there is nothing but brick walls, dead ends and misery to be found in blame and narcissism.

 Finally, once we become accountable for everything in our lives, we can forgive.
 We can forgive ourselves… and when we can forgive ourselves, we can forgive anyone.
 This is the miracle of accountability.